eth-cscs/sarus/doc/config/slurm-global-sync-hook.rst

 Sarus configuration
 -------------------

-The program is meant to be run as a **prestart** hook and does not accept any argument.
+The program is meant to be run as a **createContainer** hook and does not accept any argument.
 The following environment variables must be defined:

 * ``HOOK_BASE_DIR``: Absolute base path to the directory where the hook will create and access the synchronization